Experienced Drunk Driving Accident Lawyer in Colorado Springs

 What if the drunk driver who caused my crash denies responsibility?

 You might think your car accident claim will be straightforward if the driver who caused your crash was intoxicated at the time.
-Don’t be surprised if the at-fault driver denies being drunk and challenges the BAC test results.
+In most people’s minds, there would be no question who is at fault.
+But don’t be surprised if the at-fault driver denies being drunk and challenges the BAC test results.
 The other driver might even try to claim you somehow caused the accident.
+Whatever the story is, insurance companies are often eager to support any excuse that justifies cutting down settlements and denying claims.

 When this happens, it’s important take certain steps to protect your rights.
 Such steps include: